 The setting is the reason this resort works.
-Mae Rim sits in a valley north of Chiang Mai, ringed by green hills and farmland, and Four Seasons has built the property around two working rice paddies cultivated by resident water buffaloes.
-The architecture is teak-floored pavilions with sala-style daybeds and outdoor rain showers, scaled to the landscape rather than dropped onto it.
-The trade-off is the 40-minute drive into Chiang Mai itself.
+Mae Rim sits in a valley north of Chiang Mai, ringed by green hills and farmland, and Four Seasons has built the property around the two paddies.
+The architecture is teak floored pavilions with sala daybeds and outdoor rain showers, scaled to the landscape rather than dropped onto it.
+The catch is the drive into Chiang Mai itself.
 That distance turns into two to three hours of car time per day for anyone who wants nightly food in the Old City or daily temple hopping.

-The short version is that Four Seasons Chiang Mai looks strongest for couples on a milestone trip, families willing to spring for the Pool Villa Residence, and cooking-school-led travelers planning a 4-night-plus stay.
+The short version is that Four Seasons Chiang Mai looks strongest for couples on a milestone trip and families willing to spring for the Pool Villa Residence.
+It also suits travelers who plan the stay around the Cooking Academy across four nights or more.
 The architecture, the Lanna spa program, and the Cooking Academy are the main draw.
 The catch is that the Mae Rim location actively competes with seeing Chiang Mai itself.
 If you book it for slow days on the property, the setting works in its favor.
 If you book it expecting easy access to the Old City and Doi Suthep, the friction shows up quickly.

 Four Seasons Chiang Mai at a glance